callison-burch/data-structures-and-algorithms/index.md

 : [CIS 120](http://www.seas.upenn.edu/~cis120/) and CIS 160

 Textbook:
-: [Algorithms by Sedgewick and Wayne, 4th edition](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X/).
-The textbook has its own [web site](http://algs4.cs.princeton.edu/home/).
+: The lectures and readings will closely follow [Algorithms by Sedgewick and Wayne, 4th edition](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X/).
+The textbook has its own [web site](http://algs4.cs.princeton.edu/home/) with some free materials, but you should also buy the full textbook.

 Grading:
 : The grading for the course will consist of 55% for homework assignments and the final project, 10% each for 2 midterm exams, 20% for the final, and 5% for recitation attendance.
 Recitation attendance is mandatory.